GLOBAL MARKETS-Asian stocks rally to 3-wk highs on hopes U.S. avoids default

 By Ian Chua

-SYDNEY, Oct 11 Asian stocks jumped to three-week highs on Friday as investors took a chance and cheered perceived progress in Washington to avert a possible debt default, even though questions remained over whether a deal could be struck in the next week.
+SYDNEY, Oct 11 Asian stocks jumped to three-week highs on Friday as investors took a chance and cheered perceived progress in Washington to avert a possible default, even though questions remained over whether a deal could be struck.

-MSCI's broadest index of Asia-Pacific shares outside Japan rose 1.2 percent, reaching highs not seen since Sept.
-19. Tokyo's Nikkei climbed 1.2 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan rose 1.3 percent, reaching highs not seen since Sept.
+19. Tokyo's Nikkei was also 1.3 percent higher.

-The region's emerging markets also rose, with Chinese and Indian shares both up around 1.0 percent.
-MSCI's broad emerging benchmark equity index put on 0.7 percent.
+Gains were seen across the region's emerging markets, with Indonesian shares rising 0.6 percent and the Philippines up 0.9 percent.
+MSCI's broad emerging benchmark equity index put on 0.8 percent.

-Financial spreadbetters expect Britain's FTSE 100 to open up by 41-43 points, a rise of 0.7 percent.
-Germany's DAX was seen opening 53-60 points higher, also a 0.7 percent gain.

-The rally in Asia came after U.S. stocks jumped more than 2 percent in their biggest one-day gain since Jan.
+The rally in Asia came after U.S. stocks jumped over 2 percent in their biggest one-day gain since Jan.
 2 as investors became more confident that squabbling U.S. politicians would at the very least avert a possible U.S. debt default next week.

-While no deal emerged from a meeting at the White House, the two sides appeared ready to end a political crisis that has shuttered much of the U.S. government and pushed the country close to default.
+While no deal emerged from a meeting at the White House, the two sides said they would continue to talk.

+Markets were briefly unsettled after the New York Times reported President Barack Obama had rejected the plan, but Republican Paul Ryan later said Obama had neither accepted or rejected the proposal.

+The conflicting news briefly saw U.S. stock index futures fall 0.5 percent, trimming some of Thursday's 2 percent rally.
+They have since completely recovered to be up 0.1 percent.

 "We are watching this very closely like everyone else.
 Some people have been going into cash.
 I wish we were all focusing on matters of economics and earnings, but we are unfortunately trading on this soap opera," said Michael Cuggino, president and portfolio manager at Permanent Portfolio Funds.

-The euro was steady at $1.3535, holding the dollar index, which tracks the greenback's performance against a basket of major currencies, under a two-week high set overnight.
+The euro was steady at $1.3536, holding back the dollar index, which tracks the greenback's performance against a basket of major currencies, from a two-week high set overnight.

-Gold nursed losses, struggling to pull away from a one-week low of $1,282.36 an ounce.
+Gold nursed overnight losses, wallowing near a one-week low of $1,282.36 an ounce.

+Commodities were generally mixed with some extending Thursday's solid gains, while others paused.

-Traders warned the U.S. fiscal crisis remained fluid and any setback in resolving it could see markets quickly turn tail.
+Traders warned the U.S. fiscal crisis was very fluid and any setback in resolving it could see markets quickly turn tail.

 "In the interim, fourth-quarter GDP will surely feel the adverse effects from the slowdown in economic activity and the lack of transparency with respect to economic data releases," said Bonnie Baha, senior portfolio manager at DoubleLine Capital in Los Angeles.